About MWRD Management

 Officer: Brian Perkovich, Executive Director

-Brian has 25 years of experience working at the MWRD, a majority of it in the Maintenance and Operations (M&O) Department.
-He began his career at the MWRD in 1993 and later was selected to lead operations at the Egan Water Reclamation Plant (WRP) in Schaumburg and at the Hanover Park WRP before being promoted to lead operations at the Calumet WRP in Chicago in 2005.
-Most recently, he served as Assistant Director of M&O.
+Brian has almost 30 years of experience working at the MWRD, beginning his career in 1993 as an Assistant Civil Engineer, and he was later selected to lead the operations at the Egan Water Reclamation Plant (WRP) and at the Hanover Park WRP before being promoted to lead the operations at the Calumet WRP in 2005.
+Prior to being named Executive Director, Brian served as an Assistant Director in the Maintenance & Operations Department.

 Brian received his Bachelor of Science degree in Civil Engineering from the University of Illinois at Urbana-Champaign and his Master’s degree in Business Administration in Finance from DePaul University.